 OMA Pittsburgh’s Art in the Garden invests in the resiliency and social-emotional development of youth.
-To care for the health of all involved, and to prevent the spread of covid-19, Art in the Garden’s winter session will be virtual.
-Through this program, we are committed to helping to meet the needs of your family.
+To care for the health of all involved, and to prevent the spread of covid-19, Art in the Garden’s winter and spring sessions were virtual and included free weekly meals.
+Through these programs, we are committed to helping to meet the needs of your family.

 - A Camp Kit (with all of the supplies needed for mural making class including clay and tools)

-- A free book of your choice from The Storymobile
+- A free book of your choice from Reading is FUNdamental

-- Families can also sign up to receive free weekly meals from Earthen Vessels and masks
+- Free weekly meals from Earthen Vessels and masks

 Fall Festival is an annual community celebration at Borland Garden in East Liberty.

 Activities for Fall Festival 2021 included pumpkin carving and decorating, s’mores making, pretzel shaping and baking in a wood fired oven, festive photo stand, free books from Reading is FUNdamental, lighting of carved pumpkins.
 This event was set up mindfully to assure social distancing.
 All are welcome.

 Activities for Fall Festival 2020 included traditional Storytelling with Lenora “Lee” Dingus, Haudenosaunee/ Seneca Nation, and art making, ecology, and yoga!
 This event was set up mindfully to assure social distancing.
 Social distancing and masks required.
 Free masks available.
 This was a kick-off event for Fall Programming with The Clay Project.
 All are welcome.